cmrobotics/result/README.md

-`Result` is a header-only library for safe, correct and complete error handling in C++
+`Result` is a header-only minimalistic library for safe, correct and complete error handling in C++

 This library guarantees the following properties:
 - If a function can generate an error, when it is called there should be a compile-time guarantee that the error is checked.